NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JA
     - Spawns 5 needles instead of 10
     - Holding each needle drains 6 chakra per frame instead of 3 (was pairs before)
+- 5Y the opponent can sub 5 frames earlier to prevent an unsubbable infinite from being started (TODO: Vanilla?)
 - 5X hitbox appears 4 frames earlier
 - 2X
     - Stomp turns back turned around